pedro00dk/willow/tracers/python/README.md

 $ make run --silent ARGS='--pretty --test'
 ```

-The program data to be traced must be provided through the tracer standard input stream.
-The tracer result is print to the standard output stream.
+The request must be provided through the tracer standard input stream.
+The tracer response is printed to the standard output stream.

-The input must be in the json format with the following properties:
+The request must be in the json format with the following properties:

 ```json
 {